 “I also freely acknowledge that the Bible lays out a clear ‘pattern of behavior’ for the disciple of Christ.
 It is contained in specific precepts and principles that portray the nature of our walk in the light” (Maxey, Al. “Pondering Patternism.”New Wineskins.
 March – April 2010).

-Here are more flawed characterizations of the teachings from the churches of Christ:
+Here are some other misrepresentations of the churches of Christ:

 “By their reckoning, silence does not mean consent.
 It means absolute prohibition (‘S’)” (Fudge, Edward.
 “How It Happened: Some Historical Perspective.”
 New Wineskins.
 March – April 2010).